 Why should I join a small group?

-How do I join a small group?If you're new to Constance Free Church, Starting Point may be the place to start.
+How do I join a small group?If you're new to Constance, Starting Point may be the place to start.
 You can click here to learn more.

 If you've already attended Starting Point or if you already know you're ready to commit to another type of small group, click here to register.